 How to Use chlorpheniramine-dextromethorphan-pseudoephedrine

 Take this medicine by mouth.
 Follow the directions on the prescription label.
 Shake well before using.
 Use a specially marked spoon or container to measure each dose.
 Ask your pharmacist if you do not have one.
 Household spoons are not accurate.
 Take your medicine at regular intervals.
 Do not take it more often than directed.

 If you miss a dose, take it as soon as you can.
 If it is almost time for your next dose, take only that dose.
 Do not take double or extra doses.

-Tell your doctor or healthcare professional if your symptoms do not start to get better or if they get worse.
-Let your doctor know if you have congestion or cough that lasts for more than 7 days.
-Call your doctor if you get a fever.\n\nYou may get drowsy or dizzy.
+You may get drowsy or dizzy.
 Do not drive, use machinery, or do anything that needs mental alertness until you know how this medicine affects you.
 Do not stand or sit up quickly, especially if you are an older patient.
 This reduces the risk of dizzy or fainting spells.
 Alcohol may interfere with the effect of this medicine.
 Avoid alcoholic drinks.

 Store at room temperature between 15 and 30 degrees C (59 and 86 degrees F).
 Do not freeze.
 Throw away any unused medicine after the expiration date.

 Last Updated: April 6, 2009